PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 Now the situation has changed: *two* new mappers appeared in the dataset -- a `~mvpa.mappers.base.ChainMapper` and a `~mvpa.mappers.base.FeatureSliceMapper`.
-The latter described (and actually performs) the slicing operation we just made, while the former encapsulates the two mappers into a processing pipeline.
+The latter describes (and actually performs) the slicing operation we just made, while the former encapsulates the two mappers into a processing pipeline.
 We can see that the mapper chain represents the processing history of the dataset like a breadcrumb track.

-It is important to realize that the `~mvpa.mappers.base.ChainMapper` is a fully features mapper that can also be used as such.
+It is important to realize that the `~mvpa.mappers.base.ChainMapper` is a fully featured mapper that can also be used as such:

   >>> ds.O.shape
   (5, 4, 3)

-As it has been mentioned, mappers can not only transform a single dataset, but can be feed with other data (as long as it is compatible with the mapper.
+As it has been mentioned, mappers  not only can transform a single dataset, but can be feed with other data (as long as it is compatible with the mapper).
 Let's look at a reverse-mapping of the chain first.

   >>> subds.nfeatures